Industry Analysis & Industry Trends

 The industry has a moderate level of capital intensity due to the heavy investment into large-scale construction equipment such as mobile cranes (e.g. truck mounted), fixed cranes (e.g. tower cranes), pneumatic concrete conveyors, pumps and construction site hoists.
 While capital equipment requirements are integral, the industry's value added is derived from the supply of skilled labour services with the hire of specialist construction equipment.
 Therefore, labour remains a vital input to the industry.

-Total industry labour costs currently account for approximately 45.0% of revenue... purchase to read more
+Total industry labour costs currently account for approximately 44.8% of revenue.
+Industry depreciation accounts for about 10% of annual revenue... purchase to read more